Privacy Notice for Patients and Public

 Senior Information Risk Owner (SIRO)

-The SIRO is an Executive Director in the Trust with overall responsibility for managing organisational information risk, security of information and putting strategies in place to control the identified risks.
+The SIRO is an Executive Director at the Trust with overall responsibility for managing organisational information risk, security of information and putting strategies in place to control the identified risks.

 Our SIRO is Christine Walters.